-If you’ve already claimed the bonuses from those sites and you’re looking for some more offers, then this page is for you as it lists all of the offers from sites that we’re happy to recommend.
+If you’ve already claimed the bonuses from those sites and you’re looking for somewhere new to play, then this page is for you as it lists the full range of offers from sites that we’re happy to recommend.

 As we mentioned on the front page of the site, the casino bonuses we list are primarily aimed at UK players.
-That’s not to say that you can’t claim any of the bonuses if you aren’t from the UK, but you might need to double check the T&C’s of the offer you’re interested in just to make sure you’re eligible.
+That’s not to say that you can’t claim any of the bonuses if you aren’t from the UK, but you will need to double check the T&C’s of the offer you’re interested in just to make sure you’re eligible.

 Best Bonuses From UK Online Casinos

 WR = wagering requirements.
 Bonuses are for new customers only and terms and conditions will apply.
 See the casino’s website for full details.